 Tests such as these allow you to understand the factors likely to have the biggest positive (and negative) impact on your revenue, allowing you to both plan for and protect your business.

 1. The maximum payment period on purchases is 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
-The American Express Business Gold Card has an annual fee of £175 (£0 in first year).
-If you'd prefer a Card with no annual fee, rewards or other features, an alternative option is available – the Basic Card.
+If you'd prefer a Card with no annual fee, rewards or other features, an alternative option is available – the Business Basic Card.